KennethManzi1/8-week-SQL-Challenge/Case 7 Balanced Tree Clothing Co/C. Product Analysis.md

 - From this query we see that the most common combination of any 3 products for one transaction are the following: 5d267b	9ec847 and	c8d436.
 And we can see that their combination occurred 352 times.

+Click [here] for solution to D. Reporting Challenge

 ***